GaltSoft/kitura-manager/README.md

-# Kitura Manager - API Management Console Inspired by the console on the Django REST Framework
+# Kitura Manager - API Management Inspired by the Django REST Framework

 The project was born on Monday June 19, 2017